root-project/root/documentation/users-guide/Geometry.md

 physical object specified by a path was required.
-If this is the case, the modeller changes the state to point to the required object, converts the current point and direction coordinates to the local frame of this object and c omputes the distance to its shape.
+If this is the case, the modeller changes the state to point to the required object, converts the current point and direction coordinates to the local frame of this object and computes the distance to its shape.
 The node returned is the one pointed by the input path in case the shape is crossed; otherwise the returned value is NULL.
 In case the distance to next crossed boundary is required, the current point has to be physically INSIDE the